A Man for All Seasons (Better to be right with God, than approved by the King.)

 Amazing Grace (A good movie about a great subject.)

 Caine Mutiny (This movie raises the issue of good and bad authority like no other.
 How do I act as a Christian when the authority above me is not qualified?
-Did the ship’s crew fail because of the captain or did the captain fail because of the crew? )
+Did the ship’s crew fail because of the captain or did the captain fail because of the unsupportive crew? )

-The Count of Monte Cristo (Jealousy, hurt, bitterness, revenge, forgiveness, unselfish love–all powerfully portrayed by one of my favorite actors, Jim Caviezel.)
+The Count of Monte Cristo (Jealousy, hurt, bitterness, revenge, forgiveness, and unselfish love–all powerfully portrayed by one of my favorite actors, Jim Caviezel.)

 The Godfather: Parts One and Two (You reap what you sow & everything is personal, even business.)